Classified3939/The-Tech-Tree/docs/challenges.md

 - marked: **optional** Adds a mark to the corner of the challenge.
 If it's "true" it will be a star, but it can also be an image URL.
 By default, if the challenge has multiple completions, it will be starred at max completions.

-- layer: **assigned automagically**.
+- layer: **assigned automatically**.
 It's the same value as the name of this layer, so you can do player[this.layer].points or similar

-- id: **assigned automagically**.
+- id: **assigned automatically**.
 It's the "key" which the challenge was stored under, for convenient access.
 The challenge in the example's id is 11.